Parameter Estimation in Adaptive Control of Time-Varying Systems Under a Range of Excitation Conditions: Introduction

 This paper proceeds as follows: Section \ref{s:Preliminaries} presents mathematical preliminaries regarding continuous projection-based operators and definitions of persistent and finite excitation.
 The underlying problem is introduced in Section \ref{s:Problem_Formulation}.
 The main algorithm with time-varying learning rates is presented in Section \ref{s:Design}.
 Stability and convergence properties of this algorithm are established for a range of excitation conditions in Section \ref{s:Stability}.
-Computational comparisons with existing adaptive controllers are provided alongside numerical simulations in Section \ref{s:Comparison}.
-Concluding remarks follow in Section \ref{s:Conclusion}.
+Numerical simulations follow in Section \ref{s:Comparison}.
+Concluding remarks are provided in Section \ref{s:Conclusion}.